6 Basics To Start A Business In Dubai Posted on 18th, Jun 18

 - Industrial License: If you are going to engage in manufacturing or any industrial activities, this is the license to be procured.

-- Commercial License: This is the license for supplying consumer goods like canned products and other dry goods, basically all things related to trade.
+- Commercial License: This is the license for supplying consumer goods like canned products and other dry goods, basically all things related to trading.

 Dubai is a very liberal and open city with people from various religion living in harmony.
 People are very social and tolerant.
 The quality of living is high with excellent infrastructure and efficient policies & systems in place.
 It can be your thriving business hub too.
 Do call us for any guidance to establish your business here.